-If problem persist, you should remove the google account which you’ve used to sign into Google Play and login again, preferably you should use another google account. here how to do it:
+If the problem persists, you should remove the google account which you’ve used to sign in to Google Play and log in again, preferably you should use another google account. here how to do it:

 - Go to Settings, and then ‘Accounts’ option.

 - Select Google and tap on the three dots.